 I specialize in working with teens, young adults, and adults dealing with:

-- Stress, anxiety, depression, substance abuse, self-esteem, anger, trauma, abuse, relationships, grief, life transitions, and painful losses.
+- Stress, anxiety, depression, substance use, self-esteem, anger, trauma, abuse, relationship conflict, grief, life transitions, and painful losses.

 Services I offer: In-person individual, couple, and family therapy as well as online video counseling for residents of New Jersey.